 Until 2014 The Manor did the externally assessed National Curriculum tests at the end of Key Stage 2.
-In common with most preparatory schools, we have now ceased doing these tests and adopted what we believe is a comparable and reliable measure of academic progress and achievement through nationally normed tests provided by GL Assessment.
+In common with most preparatory schools, we then ceased doing these tests and adopted what we believe is a comparable and reliable measure of academic progress and achievement through nationally normed tests provided by GL Assessment.
 We are thoroughly convinced of the value, efficacy and reliability of the results that are reported below as a means of assessing The Manor's academic performance.

-Assessment in relation to School Aims
+Assessment in relation to the school's Aims and Ethos